Someday My Prince Will Come (Miles Davis album): Re-issue

 On June 8, 1999, Legacy Recordings reissued the album on compact disc with two bonus tracks: the unused "Blues No. 2" and an alternative take of "Someday My Prince Will Come".

 Critical reception

-In a contemporary review for DownBeat, Ira Gitler praised Coltrane's solo on the title track while finding Kelly equally exceptional as both a soloist and comping musician.
+In a contemporary review for DownBeat magazine, Ira Gitler praised Coltrane's solo on the title track while finding Kelly equally exceptional as both a soloist and comping musician.
 "His single-lines are simultaneously hard and soft.
 Cobb and Chambers groove perfectly together and with Kelly", Gitler wrote.
 "The rhythm section, individually and as a whole, is very well-recorded."
 The magazine's Howard Mandel later viewed Someday My Prince Will Come as "a commercial realization rather than an artistic exploration" but nonetheless "lovely", highlighted by each musician's careful attention to notes and dynamics, and among Davis's most "romantic, bluesy and intentionally seductive programs".

 The album is ranked number 994 in All-Time Top 1000 Albums (3rd edition, 2000).